 On a tight budget, i’m going to send you over to the brand that really have us lefties covered when it comes to niche guitars – Oscar Schmidt.
 For those who don’t know, this company is actually owned by Washburn, and pumps out some excellent choices for lefties on a lower budget.

 The Oscar Schmidt OD312CELH electro-acoustic won’t quite be able to go toe-to-toe with the preferred Seagull above, but then again, it is half the price!
 However, it should give tentative new players a perfectly solid taste of 12-strings without breaking the bank.

 It features a spruce top with mahogany back/sides, and a mahogany neck with rosewood fingerboard and bridge.
 A cutaway provides improved upper fret access, and comes complete with built-in EQ controls and a handy tuner.
 It is available in natural, sunburst, and black – check it out at the link below.

 Pricing Information: Check it out by clicking here.

 If you’d prefer to stick with one of the bigger, more well known brands, then how about this beauty from acoustic legends Martin Guitars?
-Recently updated for 2016, it is undoubtedly one of the best value Martins available, at just a touch more expensive than the Seagull above.
+Recently updated, it is undoubtedly one of the best value Martins available, at just a touch more expensive than the Seagull above.